 The Company's senior management team consists of experienced and committed individuals who have implemented robust processes to manage bidding, contracts management, engineering, strategic sourcing, manufacturing, quality assurance and aftermarket parts and service which have resulted in the Company's growth and profitability.
 Management brings expertise from a wide range of transportation manufacturing industries including bus, motor coach, railcar, automotive, military vehicles and aerospace.
 The Company's management team also has extensive experience in LEAN manufacturing and "Operational Excellence" initiatives and processes.
-See "Risk Factors - Risks Related to Operations - The Company's ability to execute its strategy and conduct operations is dependant upon its ability to attract, train and retain qualified personnel, including its ability to retain and attract executives, senior management and key employees".
+The Company's executive leadership teams participate in NFI's performance unit plan, restricted share unit plan and share option plan, and all of the Company's management and sales teams participate in some form of incentive plan.
+See "Risk Factors - Risks Related to Operations - The Company's ability to execute its strategy and conduct operations is dependent upon its ability to attract, train and retain qualified personnel, including its ability to retain and attract executives, senior management and key employees".